djshaji/violet/docs/USER_GUIDE.md

 ### Adjusting Parameters

-Each plugin shows its available parameters as sliders:
+Each plugin shows its available parameters as knobs:

-1. **Hover** over a slider to see the parameter name and current value
+1. **Hover** over a knob to confirm the parameter name and see the live value readout beneath it
-2. **Click and drag** left/right to adjust the value
+2. **Click and drag** vertically to tweak the value, or use the mouse wheel for small adjustments
-3. **Changes apply instantly** to the audio signal
+3. **Tap the − / + buttons** beside each knob for precise 1% (or 1-step for integer parameters) nudges
-4. **Value display** updates in real-time
+4. **Changes apply instantly** to the audio signal, while the numeric display keeps pace with the audio engine

 **Parameter Types:**
 - **Continuous**: Smooth values (e.g., gain, frequency)